UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/Jacky's Pi Sys/README.md

     mySubsys.start()
     mySubsys.stop()

-If you want to access some data that is modified from within the thread, you should perform this with the `run_method_async(myMethod)` function.
+If you want to access some data that is modified from within the thread, wrap the getter statment in `with mySubsys.thread.lock:`.
 If you do not, the program may crash due to a sync error.

     def get_some_data():
         # Get the data

-    mySubsys.run_method_async(get_some_data)
+    with mySubsys.thread.lock:
+        get_some_data()

 </details>